adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 2. Click on **Web + Mobile**, then **Mobile App**.
 3. Enter a unique name in the **App name** box.

+    !!! tip
-    > Since the name doesn't matter and it has to be unique, you can use [a GUID generator][7] to generate a unique name.
+        Since the name doesn't matter and it has to be unique, you can use [a GUID generator][7] to generate a unique name.
 GUIDs are not the best names to use when you need to actually find resources, but using GUIDS prevents conflicts when deploying, so I prefer them as a naming scheme.
         You can prefix the GUID  (example: chapter1-GUID) to aid in discovery later on.
 Generally, the first four digits of a GUID are enough to identify individual resources.

 4. If you have more than one subscription (for example, you have a trial and an MSDN subscription), then ensure you select the right subscription